tpwres/teczki-polskiego-wrestlingu/content/o/ppw.md

 ### Lost Lore

-PpW used to have a Wikia page with detailed internal lore, including storied feuds, rankings, character backgrounds.
-This went defunct in 2023, and is no longer available, even on Internet Archive's Wayback Machine.
-Snippets can still be found in cached results on Google when searching for certain related terms, but most of it is lost.
+PpW used to have a Wikia page with detailed internal lore and history, including storied feuds, rankings, character backgrounds, past events and videos from the backyard era.
+This went defunct in 2023, and was unavailable, even on Internet Archive's Wayback Machine.
+Snippets could be found in cached results on Google when searching for certain related terms, but most of it was lost.

 That wiki was located at `ppwofficial.fandom.com` (and `ppwofficial.wikia.com` earlier before the renaming).

+#### Restored!

+In March 2024 it has been restored from a backup, in a text-only form, and can be found at [ppw-fandom.tpwres.pl](https://ppw-fandom.tpwres.pl/).
+It's preserved as-is, with no editing capability, using a basic Wikipedia-like template.
+While a part of Teczki, since both share a domain, it's treated as an archived publication, made available on the Internet once again.

 ## Botchamania